-The Crypto Officer is responsible for securing and having control at all times of any unused tamper evident labels.
 The Crypto Officer should employ TELs as follows:

+• Before applying a TEL, make sure the target surfaces are clean and dry.

+36| Aruba 3000 and 6000/M3 |FIPS 140-2 Level 2 Release Supplement

-- Before applying a TEL, make sure the target surfaces are clean and dry. - Do not cut, trim, punch, or otherwise alter the TEL. - Apply the wholly intact TEL firmly and completely to the target surfaces. - Ensure that TEL placement is not defeated by simultaneous removal of multiple modules. - Allow 24 hours for the TEL adhesive seal to completely cure. - Record the position and serial number of each applied TEL in a security log.
+• Do not cut, trim, punch, or otherwise alter the TEL.

+• Apply the wholly intact TEL firmly and completely to the target surfaces.

+Ensure that TEL placement is not defeated by simultaneous removal of multiple modules.Allow 24 hours for the TEL adhesive seal to completely cure.

+• Record the position and serial number of each applied TEL in a security log.